oddgames/gemini-jenkins-analyzer/CONTRIBUTING.md

-# Contributing to Explain Error Plugin
+# Contributing to Gemini Jenkins Analyzer

-Thank you for your interest in contributing to the Explain Error Plugin!
+Thank you for your interest in contributing to the Gemini Jenkins Analyzer!

 This guide will help you get started with development and contribution.